ahardwick95/UGRAnsome_Machine_Learning_Analysis/README.md

 # UGRansome_Machine_Learning_Analysis

+The UGRansom dataset is a specialized dataset designed to aid in the evaluation of ransomware detection systems.
+It provides a diverse set of network traffic data reflecting realistic ransomware behaviors, enabling researchers and cybersecurity professionals to develop and test machine learning models for detecting ransomware attacks.

 This repository contains an analysis of the UGRansome dataset using three different machine learning models.
 The project focuses on comparing the performance of these models based on standard evaluation metrics.

 ## Project Overview